 - Who completes the coding- your contract needs to name who will be doing the coding ahead of the work start date.
 Some health providers do their own coding while others do not.
 If the client would like the medical billing service to do the coding, all chart notes have to be provided promptly.
 The staff also has to be qualified to do this type of work.

 - Who receives the insurance and patient payments- some doctors will have payments go straight to the billing service.
 The client is responsible to make sure you get copies of all the payments.

 - Medical billing service responsibilities- the medical billing services will provide the processing of claims, follow-ups, patient statements, cash charges, reports, and other duties as required.
 A time frame is included for processing claims.
 You can outline this information in a Statement of Work, which is a different document.

 - Termination- this lists how the term of the agreement will end, such as in a year, a month, etc. It will need to include starting and ending dates.
 A doctor may want to automatically renew each year rather than getting into a new agreement.
 However, either party can terminate whenever they like within a certain time frame.
 A contract needs to list that all confidential information needs to be returned to the client if it is terminated.

 - Software compatibility- the agreement needs to include that the billing company uses a software that can handle many fee schedules.
 It also needs to be capable of allowing information to be transferred to another system if the billing contract is terminated.

 If you need help with a medical billing services contract, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.